 Crown Land is owned and managed by the NSW Government and has been reserved or dedicated for a public purpose, such as Public Recreation or Environmental Protection, under the Crown Land Management Act 2016.
 Council can be appointed as Crown Land manager on behalf of the NSW Government to manage the land under the Local Government Act 1993.
 The land must be managed consistent with the gazetted reserve purpose/s and in accordance with a plan of management approved by both Council and the Minister (as landowner).

-- the category for the land
+- The category for the land.

-- objectives and performance targets for management of the land
+- Objectives and performance targets for management of the land.

-- the means (actions) by which Council proposes to achieve the objectives and performance targets
+- The means (actions) by which Council proposes to achieve the objectives and performance targets.

-- measures by which council proposes to assess its performance.
+- Measures by which Council proposes to assess its performance.

 A plan of management must also ‘expressly authorise’ the purposes for which the land can be leased or licenced.
+It will also provide the strategic basis for the development of site-specific landscape masterplans, which will continue to guide upgrades and other on-ground works at individual parks and reserves.

 Whilst the Local Government Act 1993 previously required Council to prepare plans of management for all Community Land, they were generally not required for Crown Land prior to the commencement of the Crown Land Management Act 2016.
 Crown Land was included in existing plans of management to enable the holistic management of all parks and reserves; however, Council had limited management authority.
 A new plan of management is required to comply with the Crown Land Management Act 2016 and to empower Council to manage Crown Land as Community Land under the Local Government Act 1993, such as authorisation to grant leases and licences.